revolunet/angular-google-analytics/README.md

 **Note:** When enhanced e-commerce is enabled, the legacy e-commerce module is disabled and unsupported.
 This is a requirement of Google Analytics.

 ### Set Route Tracking Behaviors
+**Note:** In order to set route tracking behavior in the $routeProvider you need the ngRoute module in your application.
+Please refer to the official [angular ngRoute documentation](https://docs.angularjs.org/api/ngRoute) on how to install and use this service.
 ```js
   // Track all routes (default is true).
   AnalyticsProvider.trackPages(true);